MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/change-a-drive-letter.md

     ![Screenshot of the Change Drive Letter and Paths dialog.](media/change-drive-letter2.png)

-1. Select the new drive letter, choose **OK**, and then select **Yes** when prompted about how programs that rely on the drive letter might not run correctly.
+1. Select the new drive letter and choose **OK**.
+Then select **Yes** when prompted about how programs that rely on the drive letter might not run correctly.

     ![Screenshot of the Change Drive Letter or Path dialog that shows how to assign a new drive letter.](media/change-drive-letter3.png)